City Survivability Rankings for Caribbean / Latin Restaurant

 - Challenging locations: 55.0% – 74.4%

 Wide variation between cities: The difference between the #1 city (San Antonio at 87.2%) and the #24 city (New York City at 82.7%) is 4.5 percentage points.
-The 0.1-point lead San Antonio holds over Portland reflects real structural differences in how well each metro supports Caribbean / Latin Restaurants — not just random variation.
+A 0.1-point spread at the top of the rankings indicates that selecting San Antonio over a lower-ranked city represents a substantial survivability advantage for Caribbean / Latin Restaurants.

 Strong performers: 24 cities show Survivability Scores above 80%, indicating highly favorable conditions for Caribbean / Latin Restaurants.